justindomke/pangolin/README.md

 * **Graceful interop.** As much as possible, the system should feel like a natural part of the broader ecosystem, rather than a "new language".
 In particular, Pangolin tries to avoid several oddities common in other modern PPLs:

   * No "sample" statements or string labels.
 In Pyro or NumPyro you write `z = sample('z', Normal(0, 1))`.
-In Pangolin you just write `z = normal(0,1)`.
+In Pangolin you just write `z = normal(0, 1)`.
 If you want to refer to `z` later, you use a reference to the resulting `RV` object, e.g. by writing `E(z)` to get the expected value of `z`.
 You can organize random variables into (recursive) lists or tuples or dictionaries however you want.
 For example, if `x` `y`, and `z` are scalar `RV`s, then `E([x, {'alice': y, 'bob': z}])` will return a list where the first element is a float, and the second element is a dictionary with keys `'alice'` and `'bob'`, each of which map to a float.

   * No attaching data to random variables with "obs" statements.
 In Pyro or NumPyro or PyMC, if a random variable `x` is observed, you need to write something like `x = sample('x', Normal(z, 1), obs=x_obs)`.
 In Pangolin, you always just write `x = normal(z, 1)`.
 You decide if you want to condition on `z` at the inference stage, e.g. by using `E(z, x, x_obs)` to estimate the expected value of `z` conditioning on `x=x_obs`.
 This is how it works in math, after all.

   * No "model" objects.
-In Pyro/NumPyro/PyMC and friends you create a "model" object that sort of contains a group of random variables.
+In most (all?) other PPLs, you create a "model" object, and then you query it to exact information about random variables.
 In Pangolin, you just manipulate random variables, with no additional layer of abstraction.
 This is also how it works in math.

 * In Pangolin you can see the internal representation.
 After building a model, you can call `print_upstream` to see the internal representation, with the parents and shapes of all random variables.